 Antivirus programs aren’t just protecting you against viruses, they are now “anti-malware” software protecting you against a whole range of spyware, viruses, worms, Trojans, root-kits, rabbits, blasters, etc. (there are a lot of them out there).

-So how do I get rid of these evil things from my computer and my important files in this brave new world?
+So how to get rid of these evil things from your computer and your important files in this brave new world?

 - Install a decent antivirus and let it do its automatic process

-- Get someone who really knows what they’re doing (a technician) and launch a full investigation
+- Get someone who really knows what they’re doing (a computer technician) and launch a full investigation

-But getting rid of the malware just isn't enough.
-Remember me explaining above that the virus will try to survive?
-Well, it’s designed to survive, and not your system.
-If you get rid of it, 9 times out of 10 it will have damaged several files; these may be important documents that are now unusable, or important system files.
-Sometimes the damage is recoverable, but often it is not .
+But getting rid of the malware just isn’t enough.
+If you get rid of it, 9 times out of 10, it will have damaged several files; these may be important documents that are now unusable, or important system files.
+Sometimes the damage is recoverable, but often it is not.
 You will need to recreate that document or reinstall your operating system!

-Okay, this all sounds fairly clear and logical, but what can I do to prevent this happening to me?
+Okay, this all sounds clear and logical, but what to do to prevent this from happening?

 There are two important tools in your arsenal.
 The first one is:

-Common sense.
-If i’ts too good to be true, it probably isn’t true.
+- Common sense.
+If it’s too good to be true, it probably isn’t true.
 Don’t download dodgy applications; “free photoshop” is not a thing.
-The adult industry is the distributor of aprox 60% of the entire world’s malware.
+The adult industry is the distributor of approx. 60% of the entire world’s malware.
 So be careful!

-Well back in the day (Think Windows 95, 98, the boom of the internet in the 90s), malware was created for fun.
+Well, back in the day (Think Windows 95, 98, the boom of the internet in the 90s), malware was created for fun.
 It was a challenge and it was funny to see how far you can go!
-Most of the creators were teenagers or students (back then, it was super easy to create malware :P ) But they grew up, and they had to earn a living.
-So now malware is more than just the challenge; it is also about making money now to.
+Most of the creators were teenagers or students.
+But they grew up, and they had to earn a living.
+So now malware is more than just the challenge; it is also about making money now too.
 This is where spyware grew from.
-This is why there is software designed to steal your banking passwords, view your activity and the like.
+Therefore, there is software designed to steal your banking passwords, view your activity and the like.

-My computer is doing some weird things.
-Whenever I try and do a certain thing, an error message keeps popping up, do I have malware?
+Is your computer doing some weird things?
+Whenever you try and do a certain thing, an error message keeps popping up!
+Is it malware?

-You could, but the symptoms you’re experiencing are in no way related to malware.
+The symptoms you’re experiencing are in no way related to malware.
 Non-malicious software can be just as bad for your system as malware.
 Most applications aren’t terribly well written.
-This means that they can be doing stuff to your system that is by no means is malicious, but isn’t something you want.
+This means that they can be doing stuff to your system that is by no means malicious but isn’t something you want.
 You can run all the scans you want, but you won’t find the application, as technically it’s doing nothing wrong.
 This does make it harder to find, but not impossible.
 A smart tech using the right tools for the job can easily find software with odd behaviour.

 Error messages are within the same spirit.
 There can be a setting wrong somewhere causing the error, or there might be a server down that’s causing the error.
 It could be just poorly written software.
-Error messages are actually designed to be helpful in getting a resolution.
-They are important (although not always as clear as we would like :) ).
+Error messages are designed to be helpful in getting a resolution.
+They are important.

 Are there different kinds of Viruses?